Peer-to-Peer Technology for Faster Larger File Transfers

 As demand grows in this model, performance declines and fragility increases.
-The same number of servers must meet the needs of a larger number of clients.
+The same number of servers must not only transfer large files faster but must meet the needs of a larger number of clients.
 Sharing the growing load naturally degrades the performance available to each client.
 Additionally, such systems are inherently fragile.
 With a single source of content at the servers, you introduce single points of failure that can result in complete downtime for an application.

-Thus, technologies like Content Delivery Networks (CDNs) emerged to aggregate and multiplex server capacity across many sources of content.
+Thus, technologies like Content Delivery Networks (CDNs) emerged to aggregate and multiplex server capacity across many sources of content to help with fast large file sharing.
 An unpredictable burst of demand could be more easily shared and building capacity closer to clients improves performance.
-Such innovations made the early client - server model a little more robust, but at considerable cost.
+Such innovations made the early client - server model a little more robust, but at considerable cost to large filing sharing.

 Yet despite the inefficiency, the client server model remains predominant today.
 Examples of the client - server model in common use include most web content, search engines, cloud computing applications and even common tools like FTP and rsync.

-Peer to peer systems are fundamentally different.
-In these systems, every “consumer” is also a “producer.”
+Peer to peer systems are fundamentally different and are the fastest way to transfer files.
+In P2P file transfer systems, every “consumer” is also a “producer.”
 Using the language of the client server model, each participant is both “client” and “server”.
-In this way peer to peer systems become organically scalable.
+In this way peer to peer systems become organically scalable in addition to transferring large files fast.
 As more demand emerges for any content, so does more supply.
-As demand grows, the system becomes incredibly fault tolerant and actually gets faster, in sharp contrast to the client server model, which gets noticeably slower, and more fragile under the same circumstances.
+As demand grows, the P2P connection system becomes incredibly fault tolerant and actually gets faster for large files, in sharp contrast to the client server model, which gets noticeably slower, and more fragile under the same circumstances.

 To summarize this section, peer to peer has several advantages: